 Will I stick with this after my vacation?
 Time will tell.
 I sure hope so.
 So far, it has been one of best personal development exercises I have done in a long, long time.

-By the way, I started out writing in my Ecosystems journal.
+By the way, I started out writing in a traditional, paper journal.
 However, I am not the best at writing lots of text by hand.
 The legibility of my writing deteriorates quickly.

 On day three of my journaling experience, I stumbled upon a software program called Day One (not an affiliate link).
 This is a beautiful minimalist writing tool that reminds me a lot of ByWord, the program I use to do most of my professional writing.